donsheehy/datastructures/prose/01_python.md

 ```

 You should think of an object as having three things: an *identity*, a *type*, and a *value*.
-It’s identity cannot change.
+Its identity cannot change.
 It can be used to see if two objects are actually the same object with the `is` keyword.
 For example, consider the following code.

 ```python {cmd=true}